 But In Simple Obedience To

 Duty as They Understood It"

-The 35th Infantry Regiment Association salutes our fallen brother, PFC Dale W. Ross, who died in the service of his country on January 13th, 1943 in Guadalcanal.
+The 35th Infantry Regiment Association salutes our fallen brother, PFC Dale William Ross, who died in the service of his country on January 14th, 1943 in Guadalcanal.
 The cause of death was listed as MIA/KIA.
 At the time of his death Dale was 22 years of age.
-He was from Jackson County, Oregon.
+He was from Oregon.

-The decorations earned by PFC Dale W. Ross include: the Combat Infantryman Badge, the Bronze Star, the Purple Heart, the Asiatic-Pacific Service Medal, and the World War II Victory Medal.
+The decorations earned by PFC Dale William Ross include: the Combat Infantryman Badge, the Bronze Star, the Purple Heart, the Asiatic-Pacific Service Medal, and the World War II Victory Medal.

 During World War II, all four Ross brothers served in the military.
 Charles and Calvin joined the U. S. Navy.
 Clifford and Ross joined the U. S. Army.